 Graduates with a minimum cumulative grade point average of 3.0 may be eligible to apply to Niagara University’s Master of Science in Finance or Master of Business Administration.

-All eligible applicants to the Honours Bachelor of Health Care Technology Management degree program in September 2022, with a combined minimum non-weighted average of 80% in the courses required for admission, will receive a $2,500 first-year entrance award when they accept their offer of admission and register for classes.
+All eligible applicants to the Honours Bachelor of Health Care Technology Management degree program for September 2022, with a combined minimum non-weighted average of 80%, will be considered to receive a first-year entrance award.

 T: 905.721.2000 ext.
 7697